RaiaN/RuntimeImageLoader/README.md

 - Supports 8 and 16 bit depth per channel images  (or up to 64 bit *pixel depth* images)
 - Output texture is in R8G8B8A8 format if option bForUI = true
 - No static libraries or external dependencies
-- Tested on Windows, DirectX 11 and Unreal Engine 4.27+
+- Tested on Windows, DirectX 11 and Unreal Engine 4.27 and 5.0

 # Blueprints